Defining Cybersecurity Today

 From a business perspective, securing the organization’s digital assets has the obvious benefit of a reduced risk of loss, theft or destruction, as well as the potential need to pay a ransom to regain control of company data or systems.
 In preventing or quickly remediating cyber attacks, the organization also minimizes the impact of such events on business operations.
 Finally, when an organization takes steps to deter adversaries, they are essentially protecting the brand from the reputational harm that is often associated with cyber events—especially those that involve the loss of customer data.

 CrowdStrike believes strongly in its breach protection capabilities.
-We offers Falcon Complete™ customers a warranty up to $1 million in breach response expenses if there is a security incident within the protected environment.
+We offer Falcon Complete™ customers a warranty up to $1 million in breach response expenses if there is a security incident within the protected environment.
 The warranty protects against unauthorized access by a third party to the operating system of an endpoint protected by Falcon Complete and covers certain breach response fees and expenses incurred by the customer, including legal consultation, forensic services, notification expenses, identity theft and credit monitoring, public relations and cyber extortion payments.

 The Future of Cybersecurity